sindat/sindats-youtube-mp3/README.md

-# youtubetomp3downloader - the node package
+# youtubetomp3downloader - the node package - ver 1.0.1

 Convert youtube videos to the mp3 format and download the tracks into your computer / phone.

 This is the node package that I've published and that you can download if you'd want to make any changes.